onmedicines/todo-express.js-app/README.md

+This is a simple to do list app.

+Features:

-This is a simple to do list app. features: => you can add things to do in the form of a list item. => you can view all t=your to-dos in one place. => you can individually delete items from the to do app.
+1. you can add things to do in the form of a list item.
+2. you can view all your to-dos in one place.
+3. you can individually delete items from the to do app.
+4. you can delete all items at once

-how to use:
+How to use:

 1. download all the files.
 2. make sure you have node installed (run "node --version" in terminal).